solliancenet/tech-immersion-data-ai/ai-exp2/README.md

    ![The tech-immersion-form-recog resource is selected in the tech-immersion resource group.](media/tech-immersion-rg-form-recognizer.png "Tech Immersion Resource Group - Form Recognizer")

-2. On the Form Recognizer Cognitive Services blade, select **Quick start** from the left-hand menu, and then select the Copy button next to the value for **Key1**.
+2. On the Form Recognizer Cognitive Services blade, select **Keys and Endpoint** from the left-hand menu, and then select the Copy button next to the value for **Key 1**.

    ![The copy buttons for Key1 and Endpoints are highlighted on the Quick start blade.](media/cognitive-services-form-recognizer-quick-start.png "Quick start")